peter-grajcar/clause-extraction/README.md

 # Clause Extraction

-An implementation of algorithm described in paper
+An implementation of algorithm for clause extraction described in paper [_L.
-[_L.
 Zhang, H. Zhu, S. Brahma, and Y. Li, “Small but Mighty: New Benchmarks for Split and Rephrase,” 2020._](https://arxiv.org/abs/2009.08560)